jsdelivr/globalping/README.md

 ### Things to keep in mind

 #### Probes share no UUIDs
 Our probes don't expose unique IDs that you can use to target them explicitly.
-Our probes don't expose unique IDs that you can use to target them explicitly.
 Instead, we recommend fine-tuning the probe selection by using and combining filters or specifying IDs from previous measurements, as described in the best practice section above.

 This ensures that popular locations, like `from Amsterdam` or `from AWS`, are automatically load-balanced across multiple probes within the same location, preventing the overload of specific probes.

-#### Test result variability
+#### Best-effort results
 When requesting a specific number of probes, there is no guarantee that the API will respond with the exact amount.

 #### Probe availability rules